-Here you can see a description of WPForms’ post: 2020 Year in Review when shared on Twitter.
+Here you can see the title and description of one of Smash Balloon’s posts when shared on Twitter.
 This is set up using a Twitter Card.
 For more details, please check out how to add Twitter Cards in WordPress.

 With AIOSEO, you can add your meta description to your blog post in seconds.

 Just scroll down to the Meta Description field on your post edit screen and write it directly in the field or use the smart tags to add the different variables.
 For example, if you click on the + Post Excerpt tag, AIOSEO will use your post excerpt as Meta Description.

 You want to make sure that you at least mention your focus keyphrase once in the meta description for search purposes.
 Also, use the focus keyphrase earlier in the meta description rather than later.

 Additionally, the character limit for meta description is 160 characters.
 Try to stay within that limit or your meta description will be cut off after 160 characters.

 Now that you know how to optimize the title and meta description, let’s have a look at the importance of internal and external linking.